 If it doesn’t work, try the art of persuasion.
 Offer something to the people.
 Give discount code through your Social Media channels or create deals such as buy 1, get 1 for free.

 Your target group doesn’t understand your message

-If your target audience like your products, but your company doesn’t connect with them on an emotional level, this is yet another problem.
-What sellers don’t understand is that they need to be the one to motivate the people in order to get the sales.
+If your target audience likes your products, but your company doesn’t connect with them on an emotional level, this is yet another problem.
+What sellers don’t understand is that they need to be the ones to motivate the people in order to get the sales.

 How to fix this?

 Sell the benefits of your products.
 Customers want to know how your product can benefit their everyday life.
 People want to see a preview of what you are offering before they are convinced.
 Post pictures and videos of your product in use or before/after (results) pictures.

 And make sure that you are not posting only about your products.
 Share something for your audience as well.
 Connect with them, ask them questions, and make them connect with your product/company by rising an emotion without them realizing it.